Resources For Current Tutors

 The Tutor Feedback Form provides a way for tutees to submit feedback about a particular tutor.
 If you'd like to receive more feedback, consider sharing that page with your tutees.

-If you'd like to leave feedback on any topic, please contact Emily or David - we'd love to hear from you!
+If you'd like to leave feedback on any topic, please contact David or Miguel - we'd love to hear from you!

 In an effort to save paper, we're moving to electronic versions of the orientation materials.
 Here they are:

-- The Tutor Handbook contains valuable information about the nuts and bolts of working as a tutor at Reed, as well as plenty of advice for becoming a more effective tutor.
+- The Tutor Handbook contains valuable information about the nuts and bolts of working as a tutor at Reed, as well as position expectations and advice for becoming a more effective tutor.

 - Tutor Job Description.

-- The Student Services Resources page includes descriptions and contact information for the various offices in Student Services.
+- The Student Life Resources page includes descriptions and contact information for the various offices in Student Life.

 - What Would Socrates Say to Undergraduate Tutors?

 - Drop-in tutor handbook.
 Information specific to the drop-in tutoring role.